Telling b from d

 I repeat, this method for dealing with b and d reversals does work.
 I have never seen it fail and I needed to use it with about a third of the 200 or so children that I worked with over a ten-year period.
 Even if I wasn't going to be working with a child, I often taught it during testing if I saw a problem because it is so intuitive that there was a reasonable chance that it would stick, particularly if a parent was present to hear the explanation as well.

-And if you find this lesson useful, consider investigating the OnTrack Reading Advanced Code Phonics Workbook.
-The workbook is a complete advanced code phonics program that incorporates each of these "Tidbits" and covers precisely the information your child will need to become proficient in phonics, including the most effective multisyllable decoding method you will find anywhere.
+Now, if you find this lesson useful and you're working with a struggling reader, I highly recommend the OnTrack Reading Advanced Code Phonics Workbook.
+The workbook is a complete advanced code phonics program that incorporates each of these "Tidbits" and covers precisely the information your child will need to become proficient in phonics, including what I believe to be the most effective multisyllable decoding method you will find anywhere.
 Also, if you try this technique and like it, consider linking to this page if you have a website, so that others can learn of it.
 Ms. Spalding came up with it long ago, and it's a shame more children aren't taught it today because it works so well and is so easy to teach.

 Also, if you're a parent or teacher working with a child who reads with poor fluency, please take a look at the tracking tip on the next page.
 It might or might not help, but it's always worth trying a couple of times to see, and it takes only a few seconds to implement.